-G2 Minimum Maximum

-G2 Number of credits per term a student can take for the

-stated full-time tuition 15 15

-G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х

-G4 Yes No

-G4 Do tuition and fees vary by undergraduate instructional program?
-X

-G4 •

-G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-75%
+Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 15 15 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х Yes No Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+52% Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Do tuition and fees vary by undergraduate instructional program?
+If yes, what percentage of full-time undergraduates pay Number of credits per term a student can take for the stated full-time tuition Yes Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Yes Do tuition and fees vary by undergraduate instructional program?
+If yes, what percentage of full-time undergraduates pay